-6.4.9 Interrupt, Cancel, or Resume a Task
+4.4.9 Interrupt, Cancel, or Resume a Task

-The task control commands allow the user to pause, resume, or cancel (remove) tasks being performed on arrays.
+Task control commands allow users to pause, resume, or cancel (remove) tasks being performed on arrays.
 Full task control can be used on Create, Consistency Check, and Check Bitmap tasks.
-On Restores with dedicated or global spares the task can be removed, but the array returns to the Critical state.
+On Restores with dedicated or global spares, the task can be removed, but the array returns to the Critical state.